renato-santos-s2/renato-santos-s2/README.md

 ## 🎯 **Objetivo Atual:**

-Estudar e praticar com as tecnologias do ecossistema do Javascript e com foco principal no Desenvolvimento Front-End a fim de montar meu portfólio e de entrar no mercado de trabalho e poder colaborar com a comunidade.
+Estudar e praticar com as tecnologias do ecossistema do Javascript e com foco principal no Desenvolvimento Front-End.

 </center>